 All students have a pre-major adviser until they declare a major, at which time they choose a major adviser.
-If at any point you would like to change your pre-major adviser, contact Julia Dunn, Director of Academic Resources, Memorial 327.
+If at any point you would like to change your pre-major adviser, contact Julia Dunn, Associate Dean of Students, Memorial 330.

 Student Academic Advisers

 Student Academic Advisers (SAs) are sophomore and junior students who are selected for their solid academic and personal accomplishments.
 They complete extensive training in peer advising, create academic programs and hold weekly “duty hours” to assist students.
 SAs live in first-year student sections and are involved in residence hall activities.
 The primary job of the SA is to serve as an academic tour guide.
 This involves acquainting first-year students with the academic programs, opportunities, and expectations at Whitman.
 Each first-year student is assigned to a SA, and will meet with him or her individually, and as a section during Opening Week.
 Once registration is over and you are comfortably settled into a set of classes that suit your interests and goals, your SA will provide information on a wide range of academic issues.

 If you have questions about when to P-D-F a class, how to find out more about studying for physics, where to find a tutor in economics, what to expect from your first blue book exam, how to improve your time management, how to determine your learning preference(s), or other academically related skills, your SA can help you discover the answer or put you in touch with someone who can.
 In addition, many SAs are willing to read and comment on papers for Encounters, organize study groups or assist with complicated math and science problems.

 (and answers from the Fall 2014 Student Academic Advising Staff)

 How do I manage my time well?